Rittenschober-Böhm J, Schwindt E, Hogeveen M, Mader S, Thiele N

 Guideline

-Single use non-sterile gloves are used where there is risk of body fluid contact.
-(10)
+Single use non-sterile gloves are for self-protection only and are used where there is risk of body fluid contact or contact with multi resistant bacteria, followed by hand disinfection after usage.
+(12)

 A (High quality)